Family

 View Larger Map

 When I saw this, I immediately wondered what it might have looked like when my father lived there in 1931.
 I did some more searching to learn a little about the history of East Harlem.
 I noticed that right around the corner on 103rd St is St George-St Demetrios Greek Church.
-From what I can tell from Google streetview, the outside it looks like a brick building with something of a byzantine motif.
+From what I can tell from Google street view, the outside it looks like a brick building with something of a byzantine motif.
 The inside does seem to be more like what one would expect in a Greek church.
 I wonder how long it has been there.
 I am quite sure that it wasn’t accidental that my father to settled somewhere near a Greek church or community.
-But in reading about East Harlem, I found mention primarily of Italians and later, Puerto Ricans, and after that African Americans.
+But in reading about East Harlem, I found mention primarily of Italians and later, Puerto Ricans, and after that African-Americans.
 Nothing about Greeks.

 There is, however, something coincidental in this.
-This is the first time I have seen a church named for two saints rather than just on, and both are familiar names.
+This is the first time I have seen a church named for two saints rather than just one, and both are familiar names.
 Our church in Fresno was St George Greek Orthodox Church.
 Whenever I hear the name, I will always think of my parents and their many years of membership there.
 Sarah and I lived in Seattle for several years, and near us was St Demetrios.
 And we had dear friends who lived across the street from it.
 Weird.
 That’s all, just weird.

 Anyway, I eventually had a melancholy train of thought about what it would have been like to sit in front of the computer with my father and show him his old neighborhood on Google maps.
 Would he be at all impressed?
 What would he think of being able to see it like that, to be able to travel virtually.
-I can just seem him smiling and letting out a “Holy Toledo”, his eyes mere slits behind his thick glasses.
+I can just see him smiling and letting out a “Holy Toledo”, his eyes mere slits behind his thick glasses.
 We’d stay up late cruising the streets and searching for places he worked or lived or ate.
 And he’d tell me some of the same stories I’d heard many times before over the years.
 Only now I wouldn’t roll my eyes at them.
 I’d hang on every word.

 For Thea Maria